 The FRC’s 2025 report provides the most recent industry-level fee data for European listed companies, based on FTSE 350 constituents:

-These averages are shaped by the specific companies within each ICB classification.
-Energy fees are inflated by the presence of Shell and BP, whose audit fees alone represent a substantial portion of the sector total.
+The specific companies within each ICB classification shape these averages.
+Shell and BP inflate the energy sector figure, whose audit fees alone represent a substantial portion of the sector total.
 The FRC noted that the ten largest audit fees in the FTSE 350 represent 31% of total FTSE 350 audit fees in 2024.

-At the European level, Mordor Intelligence's 2025 report found that BFSI generated 31.35% of total European audit demand.
+At the European level, Mordor Intelligence’s 2025 report found that BFSI generated 31.35% of total European audit demand.
 Financial audits delivered 35.63% of total 2024 revenues across all sectors.
-These proportions are driven by the regulatory density of financial services (Basel III, Solvency II, MiFID II) and the mandatory audit requirements those frameworks impose.
+The regulatory density of financial services drives these proportions (Basel III, Solvency II, MiFID II, DORA) and the mandatory audit requirements those frameworks impose.

 For the non-PIE mid-market, direct industry-level fee data is scarcer.
 The AFM collects data on over 31,000 non-PIE statutory audits in the Netherlands but does not publish granular industry breakdowns in the same format as the FRC.
 Practitioners benchmarking mid-market fees will need to combine multiple sources, which is what the worked example below demonstrates.